MarkKoz/comp-565/README.md

 cd cmake-build-release
 cmake -DCMAKE_BUILD_TYPE=Release ..
-cmake --build . --config Release
+cmake --build . --config Release cmake --install . --prefix ../install/
 ```

 ### Executing
-The output binary is named `output` or `output.exe` on Windows.
-With GCC, the binary will be in `cmake-build-release/output`.
-With MSVC, it will be in `cmake-build-release/Release/output.exe`.
+The output binary is named `output`.
+It is located the `bin` directory inside the directory used as the install prefix.
+Thus, for `--prefix ../install/`, the binary's path is `../install/bin/output`.
+On Windows, it has the `.exe` suffix.